The InterACT (Intervention for Appropriate Care & Treatment) study

 What the research sought to do

 The InterACT study aimed to promote appropriate care and treatment decisions and pathways for this patient population in three major Queensland hospitals (read the protocol paper here).
 Specifically, through an audit and feedback method, it aimed to increase clinicians’ awareness of their older patients’ risk profile.
 We expected to improve the capacity of clinicians to choose alternative treatments for these vulnerable patients and to increase institutional support for better end-of-life care.

 What were the research outcomes/ impact

 The primary outcome being measured was the proportion of patients having one or more ICU admissions.
 Other outcomes included changes to the length of hospital stay (earlier discharge), time to hospital re-admission, time to first documented clinician-led care review, time to care directive measures and palliative care referral, and medical emergency calls use.
-The use and cost of healthcare resources and the implementation process will also be evaluated.
+The use and cost of healthcare resources and the implementation process were also evaluated.

 This project is funded by a National Health and Medical Research Council (NHMRC) partnership project grant (GNT1151923) and led by QUT.

 For further information, please contact Alison Farrington at email@example.com